openshift/jenkins-client-plugin/README.md

 ```

 Note: We currently advise against running multiple watches in parallel.
 Both with our internal testing
 as well as those from upstream users (see https://github.com/openshift/jenkins-client-plugin/issues/140),
 we see issues where the same CpsStepContext is called on multiple watches.
 There are future plans
-to upgrade some of this plugin's integration with pipelines to later levels in the hopes of resolving
+to upgrade some of this plug-in's integration with pipelines to later levels in the hopes of resolving
 this restriction.

 ### Looking to Verify a Deployment or Service?
 We Can Still Do That!

-If you are looking for the equivalent of `openshiftVerifyDeployment` from [the OpenShift Jenkins Plugin](https://github.com/openshift/jenkins-plugin), the below performs the same operation.
+If you are looking for the equivalent of `openshiftVerifyDeployment` from [the OpenShift Jenkins Plug-in](https://github.com/openshift/jenkins-plugin), the below performs the same operation.

 ```groovy
 openshift.withCluster() {